GCBenlloch/moodle-local_blocksi/README.md

 moodle-local_blocksi
 ====================

-Allows to download the students emails of a group in CSV format to import in a Blocksi classroom
+Allows to download group members email in CSV format to import in a [Blocksi](https://blocksi.net/) classroom.

 Installation
 ============